Setting the Right Levels of Assurance for Zero Trust

 • This satisfies NIST AAL2 requirements

-Okta Authenticator Assurance Level 3 (High) - Verify using Smartcard or Password with a phishing-resistant authenticator
+Okta Authenticator Assurance Level 3 (High) - Verify using multiple factors, phishing resistance and proof of possession of a hardware-based key

 Considerations: